eadf/esp8266_pcd8544_example/README.md

 The driver is a direct port of code found at [arduino playground.](http://playground.arduino.cc/Code/PCD8544)

-The interface requires 5 available GPIO outputs so an ESP-01 will not work.
+Good news, the interface no longer requires 5 available GPIO outputs so an ESP-01 will indeed work.
+(But only if the RX pin of the esp is used.)

 This is how the code is hooked up by default: